Mithilesh Chaturvedi Passes Away Due To Heart Ailment

 Mithilesh Chaturvedi passed away on August 3 in his hometown Lucknow.
 The veteran actor was reportedly suffering from a heart ailment.
 Apparently, the actor had suffered a heart attack earlier and had shifted back to his hometown to recover.

 Mithilesh's son-in-law Ashish Chaturvedi took to his Facebook account to share the news of the actor's demise.
 He wrote, "Aap duniya ke sabse ache pita the, aapne mujhe dhamaad nhi balki ek pbete ki tara prem diya.
-Bhagwan aapki aatma ko shanti pradan kare (You were the best father in the world, You didn't make me your son-in-law but your son.
-May God rest your soul in peace)."
+Bhagwan aapki aatma ko shanti pradan kare (You were the best father in the world.
+You loved me like a son, not son-in-law.
+May your soul rest in peace)."

 Filmmaker Hansal Mehta took to his Instagram stories and shared the unfortunate news and wrote, "RIP Mithileshji."